ChalesYu/rtl8822bs-aml/README.md

 ### About firmware load fail issue

-Pervious this issue happen because compiler will ignore firmware array in `.c` files for som reason, so of course firmware will load failed.
+Pervious this issue happen because compiler will ignore firmware array in `.c` files for some reason, so of course firmware will load failed.
 But now this issue solved.
 On branch `test-5.13.1-20-220617` , driver will load firmware from `/lib/firmware/rtw88/rtw8822b_fw.bin`.

+a way to corvent vendor driver source firmware to `rtw8822b_fw.bin` can be found at dumpVendorFirmware/readme.txt

 Some user report this issue still happen.
 It looks like hardware issue, check: